Head:

 • various tools from classical, stochastic, and rough path analysis.

-The research group hosts the focus plattform Quantitative analysis of stochastic and rough systems.
+A special research focus of the group is on quantitative analysis of stochastic and rough system, continuing the work of a former focus platform on this topic.
 Furthermore, the group contributes to the development of statistical software, especially in the area of imaging problems in the neurosciences.

 Within the framework of the Mathematical Research Data Initiative (MaRDI) at WIAS, the research group plays an important role together with the research group "Partial Differential Equations".
 The assigned subgroup is part of both research groups and creates essential contributions to the development of an infrastructure for mathematical research data within the NFDI.